TroyLaPolice/European-Neolithic-Expansion/README.md

 ```

-This part handles competition between nearby individuals.
+The next part handles competition between nearby individuals.
 This is density dependent.
 There can be different K's for HGs and farmers here which we will see later.

-First we count the number nearby competing individuals.
-This process is slightly different depending on if the parameter is selected where individuals compete with everyone or just their own group.
+First, we count the number nearby competing individuals within "S" (competition range param).
+This process is slightly different depending on "C" (the parameter is selected where individuals compete with everyone or just their own group).
 It counts the number of nearby individuals and calculates the density.

 ```
 	if (C == 0) // If individuals only complete within their own groups